tsunami416604/azure-docs.hu-hu/articles/virtual-desktop/app-attach-glossary.md

 ## <a name="msix-application"></a>MSIX-alkalmazás

-Egy MSIX fájlban tárolt alkalmazás.
+Egy alkalmazásban tárolt alkalmazás.
+MSIX-fájl.

 ## <a name="msix-package"></a>MSIX-csomag